achhunna/bart-widget/README.md

 ## Features

 - 🚉 **Automatic Station Detection**: Finds the closest BART station using your current location
+- 🔄 **Location Caching**:
+  - Stores your last known location
+  - Continues working even when location services are temporarily unavailable
+  - Clearly indicates when using cached location data
 - 🚂 **Smart Direction Display**:
   - East of SF: Shows only eastbound trains
   - West of SF: Shows only westbound trains